-We work with the leading life insurance companies so our clients can rest assured knowing that their policy will provide the protection required during times of need.
+We work with the leading life insurance companies so you can rest assured knowing your policy will provide the protection required during times of need.
 We provide life insurance policies to help protect families, estates, businesses and other interests.

-Life insurance policies can be very rigid or flexible in nature.
-Universal life policies offer permanent coverage and are designed to provide flexibility and lower premium outlays to the insured.
+Universal life insurance policies usually offer permanent coverage and are designed to provide flexibility and lower premium.
 When comparing similar face amounts, UL will be less expensive than whole life, but more expensive than a term policy.
 They are a hybrid of the two.

 Other than affordability, the primary advantage of a universal life insurance policy is the flexibility it provides.
 Premiums are not rigid like most other coverages allowing the owner to adjust the cash value and death benefit (assuming insurability) throughout the course of the policy.